farazahmedzai/calculatorsarcina11/CONTRIBUTING.md

 ## Specific Contribution Areas

-### Pension Calculation Logic
+### Calculator Logic

-When contributing to pension calculations:
+When contributing to pregnancy or pension calculations:
-- Verify accuracy against official Romanian regulations
+- Verify accuracy against official Romanian regulations and medical guidelines
 - Include source references for calculation methods
 - Test with various scenarios and edge cases
 - Document any assumptions or limitations